mendix/cf-mendix-buildpack/README.md

 These are known limitations for the Mendix buildpack.

+## Using the `cflinuxfs2` root filesystem (stack)
+`cflinuxfs2` support was officially removed in version `4.7.0` of this buildpack.
+Please use an earlier buildpack version if you want to use this stack.

 ## Pushing MPKs produced by Mendix Studio Pro 6.x
 When it is desired to push MPKs produced by Mendix Studio Pro 6.x to containers using `cflinuxfs3` as root filesystem, the staging phase is likely going to fail when the default settings are used.
 As a workaround, more disk space needs to be allocated for the cache.
 Consult the [Deploying a Large App](https://docs.cloudfoundry.org/devguide/deploy-apps/large-app-deploy.html) section in the official CloudFoundry documentation for more information.

 # Developing and Contributing